HumainIT/HumainIT/README.md

-- 👋 Hi, I’m @HumainIT
+- 👋 Hi, I’m @HumainIT🇦🇪🇦🇪🇦🇪
-- 👀 I’m interested in making the world a better place
+- 👀 I’m interested in making the world a better place through innovation for the next generation, to hand over to the following generation, recurring☝️
-- 🌱 I’m currently learning blockchain development
+- 🌱 I’m currently learning Advanced Blockchain Development.
-- 💞️ I’m looking to collaborate on a new concept that is a 'gem'
+- 💞️ I’m looking to collaborate on new concepts that are 'gems' - We will disrupt every ecosystem in the Universe forEVER.
 - 📫 How to reach me - rlp58i2u@duck.com

 <!---